Services

 Prevention is the best treatment!
 Our exams include digital x-rays (minimal radiation), an oral and head/neck cancer screening, a thorough exam of all teeth and/or old restorations, and an analysis of any crowding, bruxism or esthetic issues.
 We will customize a treatment plan for you geared towards fixing existing problems and preventing future ones!

 Probably the most important part of prevention is hygiene.
-Strong gum and bone support are essential for a healthy mouth- think of them like you would a foundation to a house.
+Having strong gum and bone support is essential for a healthy mouth- think of them like you would a foundation to a house.
 In order to keep your gums and bone strong, you must keep them CLEAN.
-Whether you need a standard dental prophylaxis or a more in-depth scaling and root planing (due to bone loss), our hygienist will tailor your treatment to your exact needs to give you the best chance at holding on to your chompers for life!
+Our hygienist will provide you with a tailored treatment plan that meets your specific needs, whether you require a standard dental prophylaxis or a more in-depth scaling and root planing (due to bone loss).
+We aim to give you the best chance at holding on to your chompers for life!

 Composite (Tooth-colored) Fillings

 Tooth decay is one of the most prevalent diseases of our time.
 Modern diets, full of refined sugars, have produced highly acidic oral environments that break down tooth structure and lead to tooth decay (cavities).
-With composite fillings, we remove the decayed portion of the tooth (while you are numb) and replace it with a composite resin that is specially formulated to bond to and behave like natural tooth structure.
+We use composite fillings to treat cavities by removing the decayed portion of the tooth (while you are numb) and replacing it with a composite resin that is specially formulated to bond to and behave like natural tooth structure.
 If caught early, cavities usually don’t hurt and can very often only be seen with x-rays.

 Crowns

 Dental crowns, commonly referred to as “caps,” act like little helmets for teeth.
-They cover all surfaces of a tooth as opposed to fillings, which only replace a portion of a tooth.
+They cover all surfaces of a tooth and are used to replace a portion of a tooth when fillings won’t suffice.
 Crowns are necessary when a tooth is cracked or too much tooth structure is missing or damaged (by decay/breakage) to be able to be replaced with a filling.
-Crowns are tooth colored and strengthen weakened teeth.
-In the case of restoring an implant, a crown is screwed onto an implant (after it has integrated with surrounding bone) to replace a missing tooth.

 Implants